Continuing To Be Me (C2bMe) is a psychological treatment program for people living in residential aged care homes in South Western Sydney.

 Individuals with co-morbid mental health issues alongside dementia or with a disability will be assessed for eligibility.

-RACF staff are supported through capacity building assistance to help strengthen the ongoing success of the program.
+RACH staff are supported through capacity building assistance to help strengthen the ongoing success of the program.

 How to access C2bMe

 Referrals from individuals, relatives and carers are welcome.
 A GP referral is not necessary.
-Intake processes are tailored to meet the unique needs of each participating RACF, speak with a staff member at your residence or call the C2bMe team to find out if your residential facility is a partner and how you can obtain treatment.
+Intake processes are tailored to meet the unique needs of each participating RACH, speak with a staff member at your residence or call the C2bMe team to find out if your residential facility is a partner and how you can obtain treatment.